 About the Program

-If you're a service provider or member of the general public, this program will provide strategies to increase your ability to create safe and welcoming spaces, while supporting you to move from awareness to action.
+If you're a service provider or member of the general public, this program will provide strategies to increase your ability to create safer and more welcoming spaces, while supporting you to move from awareness to action.
 Through this process, you will be able to create more welcoming communities to help retain immigrants in Nova Scotia.

 - Tailored workshops to respond to specific needs of service providers and communities